“Out of the mouth of babies and infants you have established strength…” – Psalm 8:2a

 Another familiar voice was ringing through my mind “Do you not think that I can speak to a four year old?”
 This was a spiritual conviction – the burden of God on Kenimer’s heart – something he believed that God wanted him to be willing to do.

-So we decided to die to anger – the desire to get even had to wilt away.
+So I decided to die to my anger – my desire to get even had to wilt away.
 We prayed for that young boy: that he would stop stealing and that he would get a new bike just like Kenimer’s then took off to the nearby park to look for him.
 We never saw the boy, but we were totally prepared to give this young boy a bike.

 Returning home, I attempted to lock Kenimer’s bike in the shed but he protested “I want to leave my bike out for the boy!”
 So we had a little devotional time about generosity and compassion but also stealing and how it’s best not to tempt someone to sin – wanting to give the boy the bike was great but we didn’t want to enable the boy to steal, which Kenimer seemed to understand.